 Where to next?

-If Granada is your first stop in Andalusia, you can choose to travel west to Seville and then north to Cordoba.
+If Granada is your first stop on your Andalusia itinerary, you can choose to travel west to Seville and then north to Cordoba.
 Or you can travel east to Malaga and the beautiful Costa del Sol.
 Malaga makes a great base for day trips to surrounding areas in Andalusia.

 And if you are planning a very short visit to Andalusia, read my post on covering the top 5 sights in the province in just 3 days!